tomjoht/tomjoht.github.io/_posts/2019/1/2019-01-14-site-analytics-from-2018-59-percent-traffic-going-to-api-doc-site.md

 ---
-title: "Site analytics from Jan 1 to Dec 31, 2018 -- 59% of overall traffic going to API doc site"
+title: "Site analytics from Jan 1 to Dec 31, 2018 -- are more engineers writing docs now?"
 categories:
 - general
 - api-doc